 New Yorkers don't often end up with a naked scoop on a sugar cone, and that's because we expect the works from our favorite ice cream shops—and no, we’re not just talking sprinkles.
 Options at the best ice cream shops for kids in New York City range from the whimsical (think gelato in the shape of a flower) and the obsessively pure (locally sourced milk pasteurized and infused on-site) to the just plain bananas (care for some Sriracha on your sundae?).
 Don't worry—they all offer classic favorites, too.
-See our Time Out Kids ice cream taste test to see local kiddos taste some of the city's quirkier flavors while you're at it, and if you're also in need of a more substantial snack, visit one of the best 50 family restaurants in NYC or cruise our list of New York pizza for families.
+See our Time Out Kids ice cream taste test to see local kiddos taste some of the city's quirkier flavors while you're at it, and also be sure to browse our list of the best ice cream sundaes in the area.
+If you're also in need of a more substantial snack, visit one of the best 50 family restaurants in NYC or cruise our list of New York pizza for families.

 This ice-cream paradise brings your kids' favorite treat to the next level with an ever-rotating menu of outrageous flavors crafted on-site from the freshest ingredients.
 Figuring out what to order is the hard part—we suggest the Munchies, with pretzels, potato chips, Ritz crackers and mini M&Ms. You could order your ice cream in a plain ol' cup, but why would you when you can get it on a warm brownie?
 The new location in Gowanus has booths and counter seating, but take your treats up to the outdoor roof deck where the kids can pedal an ice cream–churning bike and take in stunning views of the Manhattan skyline frame by the Gowanus Canal below.
 The shop is also home to a huge production facility; little ones (and their parents) will love watching the ice cream being made.
 Get excited for a new outpost at Bubby's High Line in the Meatpacking district, opening spring 2016!